-It should become clear from the chart below why it is so crucial to only buy from a online vendors (Like James Allen and Brian Gavin Diamonds) that provides you with high quality images of their diamonds.
+It should become clear from the chart below why it is so crucial to only buy from an online vendor (Like James Allen and Brian Gavin Diamonds) that provides you with high quality images of their diamonds.

 I worked in the diamond business for 6+ years.
 If you gave me a diamond with a VVS2 clarity grade, it might take me a few minutes with a 10x powered loupe to find the actual pinpoint of an imperfection that is the “Very Very Small Inclusion.”

 I could find a VS1 in less time, but it’s only marginally larger than a VVS2.
 VS2s clarity grade inclusions can be spotted right away with a 10x powered loupe, but are usually invisible to the naked eye.